The supersingular locus of the Shimura variety of $\mathrm{GU}(2,n-2)$

 \section{Introduction}

-The Shimura varieties play important roles in the study of number theory.
+Shimura varieties play an important role in the study of number theory.
 One way to approach the arithmetic of Shimura varieties is to construct integral models and study their reductions.
-Among other things, the geometry of the supersingular loci of reductions of Shimura varieties is an important topic.
-One of the striking results in this direction is the study of the supersingular locus of a reduction of the Shimura variety of $\GU (1,n-1)$ at an inert prime by Vollaard--Wedhorn in \cite{VoWeGUII}, where they give a description of the supersingular locus and their intersections in terms of Deligne--Lusztig varieties.
+The geometry of the supersingular locus of the reduction of a Shimura variety is especially useful information.
+One of the striking results in this direction is the study of the supersingular locus of the reduction of the Shimura variety of $\GU (1,n-1)$ at an inert prime by Vollaard--Wedhorn in \cite{VoWeGUII}, where they give a description of the supersingular locus and their intersections in terms of Deligne--Lusztig varieties.
 This result is crucially used in \cite{KuRaSpuniI}.

 A long standing problem since \cite{VoWeGUII} is to extend such a result to unitary groups of other signatures.
-The only result in this line is a work \cite{HoPaGU22} of Howard--Pappas on the $\GU (2,2)$-case using an exceptional isomorphism.
+The only result in this line is the work \cite{HoPaGU22} of Howard--Pappas on the $\GU (2,2)$-case, which relies on an exceptional isomorphism.
 A source of difficulty is that the Shimura variety of $\GU (2,n-2)$ is not fully Hodge--Newton decomposable in the sense of \cite[Definition 3.1]{GHNFulHN} if $n \geq 5$.
 In such a case, we can not expect that the supersingular locus is a union of Deligne--Lusztig varieties by \cite[Theorem B]{GHNFulHN}.

-On the other hand, the study of the supersingulr locus is essentially reduced to a study of an affine Deligne--Lusztig variety via the Rapoport--Zink uniformization.
+On the other hand, the study of the perfection of the supersingular locus is essentially reduced to a study of an affine Deligne--Lusztig variety via the Rapoport--Zink uniformization.
 Further, a construction of irreducible components of an affine Deligne--Lusztig variety under some unramified condition is given by Xiao--Zhu in \cite{XiZhCycSh}.
 In their construction, we can rephrase the source of difficulty in the following way: Even though the affine Deligne--Lusztig variety related to the Shimura variety of $\GU (2,n-2)$ is defined using a minuscule cocharacter, non-minuscule cocharacters appear in the construction of its irreducible components if $n \geq 5$.

-The objective of this paper is to get an explicit description of the irreducible components of the affine Deligne--Lusztig variety related to the Shimura variety of $\GU (2,n-2)$ in terms of Deligne--Lusztig varieties.
+The objective of this paper is to find an explicit description of the irreducible components of the affine Deligne--Lusztig variety related to the Shimura variety of $\GU (2,n-2)$ in terms of Deligne--Lusztig varieties.